The culture of Heartland

 And when we look forward to when God will renew and restore creation and humanity, we don’t see an endless church service.
 Instead we see all of life redeemed and transformed, made “as it should be.”
 It will be a time when all our daily activities, all our working, playing, eating, drinking, talking, singing, listening, partying and praying will be gathered up in celebration of all that God is and has done.
 We bring a bit of that future into the present when we throw a party and take time to celebrate and enjoy life right here and now.

 Heartland Church values learning, growing and being fruitful in the Spirit.
 We believe that to say yes to God is to say yes to the ongoing teaching ministry of the Holy Spirit in our lives.
 The Holy Spirit leads us to Jesus and teaches us the things of God (John 14:26).
 As we listen and obey we are transformed in character and conduct to be like Jesus (2 Corinthians 3:18).
-As we obey, we mature and demonstrate the fruit of love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).
+As we obey, we mature and demonstrate the fruit of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).
 Growing this way not only as individuals but as a family at Heartland requires continual instruction and application.
 We value small groups and classes as one way to reach this value of maturing disciples.

 To learn is to grow.
 To learn is to change.
 As we commit to see life from the perspective of the Bible and the Bible from the perspective of life we are challenged to repent and change old ways of thinking and embrace the truth of God’s Word.
-We highly value the Word of God and in our life together we find ways to get into the Word until the Word gets into us.
+We highly value the Word of God in our life and together we find ways to get into the Word until the Word gets into us.
 We don’t want to just study Scripture for information, but for revelation and transformation.
 As we receive revelation and embrace change, we become more like Jesus.

 As we study and apply the Word of God we endeavor to be raised up to the standard of Scripture in our experience, not lower Scripture to our limited experiences.
 We don’t want our lives as Christ’s disciples to be defined by culture or political correctness, but with God’s help we desire to allow the Bible to define all of life including our culture.